Hugius/FabiEngine3D/FabiEngine3D/engine_assets/readme/markdown/FABSCRIPT.md

 # FabScript
 - FabScript is a custom **interpreted** scripting language created for FabiEngine3D.
-- Experience with coding is a prerequisite (Python, Java, C++, C#, Javascript, etc.).
+- Experience with coding is a prerequisite (such as: Python, Java, C++, C#, Javascript, etc.).
 - Scripts are run from the first line to the last line, from left to right.
 ### META
 **Line 1** of every script file **must** specify its type: initialization, update, destruction.